getsentry/rfcs/text/0032-improved-api-tokens.md

 ## Option #3

-To avoid the two different token versions, we could automatically prepend the prefix `sntyx_` (with `x` just being a placeholder here).
+To avoid the two different token versions, we could automatically prepend the prefix `sntyx_` (with `x` just being a placeholder here) and suffix `io`.
 We would then follow a similar approach to Option #1 or Option #2 to generate the hashed values.

 ### Drawbacks

-- Users would not be able to benefit from the Github Secrets Scanning since they would still be using their 64 character alphanumeric string without the prefix.
+- Users would not be able to benefit from the Github Secrets Scanning since they would still be using their 64 character alphanumeric string without the prefix and suffix.
-- Authentication views/logic would become more complex with branching code to handle the with and without prefix cases.
+- Authentication views/logic would become more complex with branching code to handle the with and without prefix + suffix cases.

 # Unresolved questions